 Jennifer K. Lang, MD, research assistant professor, specializes in cardiology, cardiovascular disease and differentiation and development.

 As a UB medical student, she earned her medical degree in 2009 with research honors.
 In 2015 she completed her cardiology fellowship as the chief cardiology fellow at UB.

 Maria Charito T. Saludades, MD, assistant professor, comes to UB from the Buffalo VA Medical Center.
 She earned her medical degree from the University of the East-Ramon Magsaysay Memorial Medical Center.

 Ritesh Patil, MD, assistant professor, was a hematology and oncology attending physician at Erie County Medical Center.
-He earned his medical degree from Jawaharlal Nehru Medical College and completed his hematology/oncology fellowship at Roswell Park Cancer Institute.
+He earned his medical degree from Jawaharlal Nehru Medical College and completed his hematology/oncology fellowship at Roswell Park Comprehensive Cancer Center.

 Dzenita G. Manning, MD, assistant professor, was a Millard Fillmore Suburban Hospital based internist.
 She earned her medical degree from New York Medical College in 2011.